CrysisR/CrysisR/README.md

-<h1 align="left">Solving bugs, one error at a time 🐛</h1>
+<h1 align="left">Solving bugs, one error at a time 🐛🐾</h1>

 ###

 <p align="left">Howdy!
-My name is Tyron Jeremiah Naidoo
-I'm a Bachelors degree graduate from the IIE Varsity college, for the Bachelor of Computer and Information Sciences in Application Development </p>
+My name is Tyron Jeremiah Naidoo <br>I'm a Bachelors degree graduate from the [IIE Varsity college](https://www.varsitycollege.co.za/) from the <br>Bachelor of Computer and Information Sciences in Application Development </p>

 ###